 So, with your IP logs resting with the provider for over 2 weeks, the authorities have ample time to get to you.

-Encryption is standard at AES-256 military grade, which is unbreakable even if you deploy a thousand supercomputers to launch a brute force attack.
+This encryption level is the safest cipher out there through which your data can be secure in transit since it is unbreakable even if you deploy a thousand supercomputers to launch a brute force attack.

 As far as protocols are concerned, Encrypt.Me has different protocols for different OS.

 For iOS devices, Encrypt.Me offers the IPSec protocol, Mac and Android users get OpenVPN protocol support, while Windows users are protected through a protocol named StrongSwan, a highly powerful protocol run on open source technology and one that can accommodate IKEv1 and IKEv2 protocols.